Covid-19: Hospital cases rise above 100 for first time since early June

 The incidence in Louth was 107.8 and in Waterford, 86.9.

-Compared to the previous day, the incidence in Donegal grew 21 per cent per cent, that in Dublin and Louth increased only slightly while in Waterford it fell.
+Compared to the previous day, the incidence in Donegal grew 21 per cent, that in Dublin and Louth increased only slightly while in Waterford it fell.

 Between Wednesday and Thursday, incidence rates rose in 11 countries, fell in another 11 counties and were unchanged in four others.
 Within Dublin, rates rose slightly in all regions except Dublin South-East.